 \subsection{Distributional Robustness and Generalization Error}

-In this subsection, we consider the data-driven case where the empirical distribution $\Pnh$ is involved.
+In this subsection, we suppose that the empirical distribution $\Pnh$ is involved.
 Let $\Pb$ be a surrogate of $\Po$ constructed from data.
 For example, $\Pb$ can be $\Pnh$ in an SAA model.
 For another example, $\Pb$ can be $\beta_n \Ph + (1-\beta_n) \Pnh$ in a regularized SAA (i.e., a Bayesian) model where $\Ph$ is a prior belief of $\Po$.
-Recall from Subsection \ref{subsec:gene-error} that in the machine learning literature, the probably approximately correct (PAC) generalization error bound $L_{\bm x, \eta}$ with probability at least $1-\eta$ of a solution $\bm x$ is defined as
+Recall from Appendix \ref{append:gene-error} that in the machine learning literature, the probably approximately correct (PAC) upper bound $L_{\bm x, \eta}$ of the generalization error gap with probability at least $1-\eta$, at a solution $\bm x$, is defined as

 for the one-sided case and as